someweirdhuman/awesome_wotlk/docs/api_reference.md

 The size of the cone-shaped area in front of the player (measured in degrees) within which a mob or entity must be located to be eligible for interaction. <br>
 This is only used if `interactionMode` is set to 1, which is the default.

+## MSDFMode`CVar`
+Arguments: **mode**`number`

+Default: **1**

+MSDF-based font rendering utilizes vector distance data instead of rasterized textures, allowing crisp, high-quality text at any scale with minimal blurring or aliasing.
+Applies to all in-game text.

 ## Cursor`macro`